Sessions

 Our practitioners follow the "In the Moment Planning" philosophy to provide a rich stimulating learning and environment within which every child can follow their own interests and learn through play.

-Using our online learning journal, Tapestry, our practitioners make regular observations, including photographs of children at play, to track their individual progress in line with the Early Years Foundation Stage (EYFS 2024) "Areas of Learning".
+Our practitioners make regular observations, sometimes including photographs of children at play, to track their individual progress in line with the Early Years Foundation Stage (EYFS 2024) "Areas of Learning".

 Overarching principles of the EYFS